PThie/Prediction-Agriculture/README.md

-# Project: Predictive Modelling for Agriculture
+# Project: Predictive Modelling for Crops

 ## Objective
-- Maximize the yield of different crops depending on the soil characteristics
-- Find the feature that predicts the crop the best
+- Find the feature (chemical element) that predicts the crop type the best

+## Data
+- Various preferred concentration combinations of chemical elements for different crop types
+- Source: DataCamp

 ## Strategy
-- Multi-class classification to group crops given the conditions under which they thrive
+- <b>Multi-class classification</b> to group crops given the conditions under which they thrive
+- Apply <b>logistic regression</b> for each feature (concentration) to identify which soil characteristic determines the crop type the best

 ## Describing the data